-Our product, the IndustrySim Virtual Platform is a digital 3D environment where the users are able to observe and interact with simulations of diverse industrial processes.
+Our software product, the IndustrySim Virtual Platform is a digital environment where the users are able to observe and interact with simulations of diverse industrial processes.

-Using the system will resemble a professional simulation sandbox, and – on the other hand – playing a modern video game, most likely with a VR device as a viable option.
+Using the system resembles working with a professional simulation sandbox, and – on the other hand – playing a modern video game.
 It represents the best of both worlds.

-What is very important, all the simulations will be very accurately calculated, which makes the system suitable for professional use.
-The most current rendering techniques will be utilized to achieve immersive, realistic graphics.
+What is very important, all simulations are very accurately calculated, which makes the system suitable for professional use.
+The most up-to-date rendering techniques are utilized to achieve fluid, modern-style graphics.
 All detailed analytical data is available.

-The product is meant primarily for industrial companies to have it applied in the following business processes:
+The product is meant primarily for industrial companies, where it improves the following business processes:

 Education and Training

 Employee training (also: college and university education).
 Based on simulation scenarios provided by experts or created by educators.
 The gamification is a key factor for this process, making it more effective by an order of magnitude.

 The system allows to quickly create preliminary designs, e.g. for components and production lines, and test new solutions in a proven simulated environment.
 It can then serve as a virtual research lab for industrial solutions.
 An example application would be to research the Internet of Things applications in the Energy industry.

 Marketing of Products